Cooperation throws up various problems, for which morality, and a moral sense, are

 the solution.
 See also: morality as cooperation

-The human moral sense is a psychological matter, and our moral psychology has evolved
+The human moral sense is a psychological matter, and our present-day moral psychology

-to be this way through ancient selection pressures on our recent ancestor species.
+has evolved to be this way through ancient selection pressures on our human ancestor

 The psychological selection pressure on the entire human family tree was towards